osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Decision 8: Reusable Managed Datasources

-**Status**: APPROVED FOR PHASE 4
+**Status**: IMPLEMENTED and validated on September 1, 2026.
+Phase 4 is complete.

-The managed server will expose a first-class datasource catalog.
+The managed server exposes a first-class datasource catalog.
 A datasource is a reusable connection profile, not a new replication engine and not a pool of already-open database connections.
 Jobs select a source datasource and a sink datasource instead of repeating connection details in every job.

 This decision applies only to the managed `api` and `worker` profiles.
 The standalone `replicadb` artifact, its CLI arguments, its options-file keys, its launchers, and its execution semantics remain unchanged.
 The existing `source.*` and `sink.*` options continue to be the permanent CLI contract.